stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

-# Empty Warehouse Detection Algorithm Based on ViBe and CNN.
+# Empty Warehouse Detection Algorithm Based on ViBe

 Some warehouse detection programs based on ViBe algorithm and CNN model, intending to determine whether the warehouse is empty or not.